cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/docs/quickstart/template.md

 # Quickstart

 Let's say in your Ember Data world you have a `User` model.
-We'll use JSON-API semantics to search your users through Ember Data's `store` and then render them in the autocomplete control.
+We'll use JSON:API semantics to search your users through Ember Data's `store` and then render them in the autocomplete control.

 Below is an example of a template.